Carer Key Skills One

 Reflective practice is the most crucial learning opportunity you will have in your day-to-day practice, providing you with invaluable insights to help you tailor the care and support you’re providing.

-It’s especially valuable for you as a private live-in carer because you won’t have that daily contact with colleagues whom you can share your experiences with and learn from, so avoid dismissing it as an optional add-on.
+It’s especially valuable for you as a private live-in carer because you won’t have that daily contact with colleagues when you work for a live-in carer agency, whom you can share your experiences with and learn from, so avoid dismissing it as an optional add-on.

 Although some professional carers are able to reflect ‘on the go’, most carers reflect more meaningfully by taking some time to reflect actively.
 This might be during a quiet time in the day, perhaps when the person you support is having a nap, or some carers even reflect during a trip to the loo or while they’re taking a shower!
 On particularly busy days you may need to be creative in finding time to reflect.